European Banking System

 • Banking Union: The Banking Union is a key framework established to enhance financial stability and integration within the Eurozone.
 It consists of three pillars:

-• Single Supervisory Mechanism (SSM): The SSM, led by the European Central Bank (ECB), is responsible for the prudential supervision of significant banks in the Eurozone.
+• Single Supervisory Mechanism (SSM): The SSM, led by the ECB, is responsible for the prudential supervision of significant banks in the Eurozone.
 It aims to ensure consistent and effective supervision across member states.

 • Single Resolution Mechanism (SRM): The SRM provides a unified framework for the resolution of failing banks in the Eurozone.
 It includes the Single Resolution Board (SRB) and the national resolution authorities, working together to handle bank resolutions in an orderly and efficient manner.